Neewtonium/AI-prompt-engineering-/README.md

 (Perfecting Requests for Intelligent System Mastery)

-1. *P*recision – Clearly define the task and expected outcome.
+1. Precision – Clearly define the task and expected outcome.

 2. Relevance – Ensure the request aligns with the AI’s capabilities.